-a) Unless the City is a party, employees mandated by subpoena to appear on their off-duty time at inquiries, hearings or in court for matters which arise in connection with the employee's performance of duty shall be compensated at the overtime rate of pay for actual time in appearance with a one hour minimum.
-All expert fees and/or witness fees paid for an employee's appearance while on overtime shall be submitted to the City.

-b) If authorized by prior approval to attend a Department meeting, training session, or special project, employees shall be paid at the overtime rate for the employee's actual time of attendance with a one hour minimum.
+- a) Unless the City is a party, employees mandated by subpoena to appear on their off-duty time at inquiries, hearings or in court for matters which arise in connection with the employee's performance of duty shall be compensated at the overtime rate of pay for actual time in appearance with a one hour minimum.
+All expert fees and/or witness fees paid for an employee's appearance while on overtime shall be submitted to the City. - b) If authorized by prior approval to attend a Department meeting, training session, or special project, employees shall be paid at the overtime rate for the employee's actual time of attendance with a one hour minimum. - c) Employees that are mandated to holdover at the end of their schedule shifts will be compensated at an overtime rate of two (2) times their wage instead of the time and one-half (1 1⁄2) rate stated above.